vpaliy/last.fm-api/README.md

 It's super simple.

-First of all, **Last.fm** provides you with a **session key** which *never expires*.
+First of all, **last.fm** provides you with a **session key** which *never expires*.
-So you don't have to refresh this at all.
+This way you don't have to refresh this at all.
 Once you have obtained you session key, you can do any of the POST requests.

-Secondly, if you don't want to do POST requests then you don't need a session key.
-You can skip this step because you don't need to have a session key for GET requests.
+Secondly, if you don't want to do POST requests, then you don't need a session key.
+You can skip this step since you won't need to have a session key for GET requests.

 The [LastFmAuth](https://github.com/vpaliyX/Last.fm-API/blob/master/last-fm-api/src/main/java/com/vpaliy/last_fm_api/auth/LastFmAuth.java) class is responsible for the authorization, it encapsulates some additional steps, you just need to provide a **username** and **password**.
 Once you've done that, you will receive a session key.

-Here's how it should be done:
+Here's how it should work:

 ```java
 LastFmAuth.create(Config.API_KEY,Config.API_SECRET)